Lindsay Bingham President

 M.A., Writing & Literature (Deakin); M.A., Journalism (U.T.S.); B.A.
 Hons.1, Political History (Flinders); Cert.
 Tourism (Adelaide TAFE).

 Claire is a visual artist and has worked in tertiary arts education for 20 years.
 She is an active supporter of the local arts community and has been a member of several local arts committees, including BAF, BAA, the AGOB Association, and was a founding member of Space 22 Artist Run Initiative.
 As secretary of BAA she hopes to be able to provide support to the committee of management whilst supporting local artists and the Ballarat arts community.
 She likes cats, chocolate and most things from the 1970’s.

-Tim joined Crowe Horwath in 1989 while completing his degree at Ballarat University (or BCAE as it was back then).
-Tim has over 24 years experience in accounting services and specialises in business and taxation services providing advice in taxation, tax planning, business structuring, Capital Gains Tax, GST, and Fringe Benefits Tax.
+Tim (BBus(Acc) CPA Associate) joined Crowe Horwath as an accountant in 1989 while completing his degree at Ballarat University (or BCAE as it was back then) and now works at TRG Accountants in Ballarat.
+Tim has over 30 years of experience in accounting services and specialises in business and taxation services providing advice in taxation, tax planning, business structuring, Capital Gains Tax, GST, and Fringe Benefits Tax.
 Professional background: Deputy chairman of Her Majesty’s Theatre, served on various local committees and boards including Ballarat District Scout Association, Sunways Retirement Home, BLOC Music Theatre and the Ballarat Symphony Orchestra.
 Member of several local theatre companies.
 Ballarat born and bred Tim is married with four children – all of whom are active in the arts.
 He met his wife in the prop bay of Her Maj – and considers the theatre his second home.
 You’ll see him onstage in November in BLOC’s production of “The Drowsy Chaperone” featuring along-side his youngest son.